 \section{Abstract}

-A fluid reconfigurable intelligent surface (fRIS)-aided integrated sensing and communications (ISAC) system is proposed to enhance multi-target sensing and multi-user communication.
-Unlike the conventional RIS, the fRIS incorporates movable elements whose positions can be flexibly adjusted to provide extra spatial degrees of freedom.
-In this system, a joint optimization problem is formulated to minimize sensing beampattern mismatch and communication symbol estimation error by optimizing the symbol estimator, transmit beamformer, fRIS phase shifts, and element positions.
-To solve this problem, an algorithm based on alternating minimization is devised, where subproblems are solved leveraging augmented Lagrangian method, quadratic programming, semidefinite-relaxation, and majorization-minimization techniques.
-A key challenge exists that the fRIS element positions affect both the incident and reflective channels, leading to the high-order composite functions regarding the positions.
-As a remedy, it is proved that the high-order terms can be transformed to linear and linear-difference forms using the characteristics of fRIS and structural channels, which facilitates the position optimization.
-Numerical results validate the effectiveness of the proposed scheme as compared to the conventional RIS-aided ISAC systems and other benchmarks.
+A fluid reconfigurable intelligent surface (fRIS)-aided integrated sensing and communication (ISAC) system is proposed to enhance multi-target sensing and multi-user communication.
+Unlike the conventional RIS, the fRIS employs movable elements with adjustable positions, offering additional spatial degrees of freedom.
+In this system, a joint optimization problem is formulated to minimize sensing beampattern mismatch and symbol estimation error. {An algorithm based on alternating minimization is devised to handle the resultant non-convex problem,} where the subproblems are solved via augmented Lagrangian method, quadratic programming, semidefinite relaxation, and majorization-minimization.
+A key challenge is that the element positions affect both incident and reflective channels, leading to the high-order composite objective functions.
+As a remedy, the high-order terms are transformed into linear and linear-difference forms by exploiting the structural characteristics of fRIS and the channels.
+Numerical results demonstrate the superiority of the proposed scheme over conventional RIS-aided ISAC and other benchmarks.